-- Running untrusted software.
-Often, users execute downloaded freeware/shareware or mobile code.
+- -Running untrusted software.
+Often, users run downloaded freeware/ shareware or mobile code.
 The risk of damage to the user's computer system due to untrusted code is high, yet a significant fraction of users seem to be willing to take this risk in order to benefit from the functionality offered by such code.
-An SEE can minimize security risks without negating the functionality benefits provided by such software. - Vulnerability testing.
-System administrators may be interested in probing whether a system is susceptible to the latest email virus, worm or other attacks.
-A high-fidelity SEE can allow them to perform such testing without the risk of compromising production systems. - Software updates/patches.
-Application of security patches are routinely delayed in large enterprises in order to allow time for compatibility and interoperability testing.
+An SEE can minimize security risks without negating the functionality benefits provided by such software. - -Vulnerability testing.
+System administrators may be interested in probing whether their computer systems, in their specific configuration, are susceptible to the latest e-mail virus or other attacks.
+A high-fidelity SEE can allow them to perform such testing without the risk of compromising production systems. - -Software updates/patches.
+Application of security patches is routinely delayed in large enterprises in order to allow time for compatibility and interoperability testing.
 Such testing is typically done after shutting down production systems for extended periods, and hence may be scheduled for weekends and holidays.
-In contrast, a high-fidelity SEE can allow testing of updates to be performed without having to shutdown production systems.
-These concerns apply more generally to software upgrades or installations as well. - System reconfiguration.
-Administrators may need to reconfigure software systems, and would ideally like to "test out" these changes before deploying them on production systems.
-This is currently accomplished manually, by saving backup copies of all files that may be modified during reconfiguration.
+In contrast, a high-fidelity SEE can allow testing of updates to be performed without having to shut down production systems.
+These concerns apply more generally to software upgrades or installations as well. - -System reconfiguration.
+Administrators may need to reconfigure software systems, and would ideally like to test out these changes before deploying them on production systems.
+This is currently accomplished manually by saving backup copies of all files that may be modified during reconfiguration.
 An SEE will automate this process, and moreover, avoid pitfalls such as overlooking to backup some of the modified files.